-In the past year, I have begun letting all parts of me come together and I feel so blessed and grateful.
-I have three mental illnesses–alcoholism (recovery date Nov/ 24, 1976), depression (has been in remission since 1992), and now PTSD.
-I always knew that the addictions were the Band-Aid over the wound.
-But I thought the wound was depression.
-Instead I now know that the wound was PTSD.
+After that realization, I have begun letting all parts of me come together and I feel so blessed and grateful.
+I have three challenges–alcoholism (recovery date Nov/ 24, 1976), depression (1985-but probably most of my life), and now PTSD.

 1. In her blog, Being Sober, Mary Christine writes: “June 7” :